williamlopes-dev/cloudwalk/README.md

 # Project
 ## Data analysis
 ### Review
 I think that is not a really good dataset to analyse, could be more balanced among true/false chargebacks.
-If we have more data by customer/merchant, we also will be able to do other types of analysis.
+If we have more data to customer/merchant, we also will be able to do other types of analysis.
 But, I have extracted some new informations using the own data, like Major Industry Identifier (MII), transaction hour and transaction week day, these new informations growed the precision to almost 10%.
 Finally, using RandomForestClassifier, I achived 92% of precision based on f1-score weighted average.

 ### Step by step
 1. **Check inconsistences**: Not found.